Adami Award for Piano Accompaniment Fellows

 Shortlisted applicants will be invited to attend a sight-reading piano accompaniment audition and an interview with the Director and the Head of Keyboard.

-Interviews for the Adami Award for Piano Accompaniment Fellowship will be held on Thursday 8 March 2018.
+Interviews for the Adami Award for Piano Accompaniment Fellowship will be held on a date to be confirmed.

 Interviews will be held at the Royal College of Music in London.